YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

 ## PlayResumed event {#PlayResumed}

 Reports to CIC that the client has resumed playback with the information on the audio stream.
-Send this event in the following scenario:
+Send this event message in the following scenario:

 1. The client sends CIC a user voice request ([`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)) to resume the paused audio stream.
-2. CIC responds with the [`PlaybackController.Resume`](/CIC/References/CICInterface/PlaybackController.md#Resume) directive, as the result of voice recognition by Clova.
+2. CIC responds with the [`PlaybackController.Resume`](/CIC/References/CICInterface/PlaybackController.md#Resume) directive message, as the result of voice recognition by Clova.
-3. The client resumes playback of the audio stream and sends the PlayResumed event to CIC.
+3. The client resumes playback of the audio stream and sends the PlayResumed event message to CIC.

 ### Context fields